 In a recent survey, around half of the students surveyed were considering studying abroad1.
 This is hugely encouraging news for institutions that are desperately trying to get back on their feet.

 International student recruitment will play a massive role in the recovery of your university and the higher-education landscape as a whole.
-To find out how we can help you recruit quality students and diversify your campus, book your free consultation call today.

 A turnaround for China